 HCL’s Intranet requires more in-depth learning, but one feature that really stands out is that the application adapts to the user’s needs.
 You can securely share files and documents and work on projects with other users.
 Whether you are the employee, partner or entrepreneur, this system can be customized to suit your style.
 Set up groups and sub-groups for projects, teams, offices and more.

 This team collaboration app unifies workers and connects them to the resources needed to do their jobs.
 It also connects with Zoho’s many other workplace apps.
 Once the app is set up, users can share ideas and work together in real-time over the web.
 Advanced users can even create apps.
 Contacting your team from anywhere is simple.
 Communicate quickly with one employee or an entire team.

 If you want to make the best of your time, setting up a company Intranet is the perfect way to do it.
 Whether you design from scratch or just use a cloud-based solution, storing all your documents, files and projects in one place allows your team to make the best of their time while you spend yours growing your business.

-This entry was posted on Friday, April 5th, 2013 at 11:30 am and is filed under Small Biz Management, Uncategorized.
+This entry was posted on Tuesday, December 22nd, 2020 at 3:46 pm and is filed under Starting A Business, Small Biz Management.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.